-Those 150 people hint at the hundreds more that research on the area, really just nascent, may yet uncover.
+That 150 hints at the hundreds more that continuing research on the area, really just nascent, may yet uncover.
 For now, one stands above them all: David Drake, or “Dave the Potter,” whose enormous, expertly wrought ceramic jars center the show in audacity and achievement.
 Through the doors and into the low light of the galleries, an earthy, mustard-toned vessel looms imposingly at the exhibition’s heart; everything else is in its orbit.
 With rivulets of alkaline glaze dribbling down from the broad curve below its lip and handles to its tapered base, it is mesmerizingly beautiful, expressively made by a master who knew his materials so well that even the cascading looseness of the glaze feels intentional and precise.
-It feels monumental, and not just in scale.
+It is monumental not only in scale.
 Made in 1858 at the Stony Bluff Manufactory, where Drake was enslaved, the piece all but vibrates with defiance, a near-living presence.
 It is an emblem of a creative act made under such duress that its presence feels not just triumphant, but almost holy.

 Drake — the surname of his first enslaver, which he took on a voter registration form just after Emancipation — was unique in two ways.
 He made ceramic jars at a scale no-one in the Edgefield industry could match, and, flouting South Carolina laws that banned literacy among enslaved people, he signed them with a graceful cursive finely inscribed in their hides.
 “A very large Jar which has 4 handles = / pack it full of fresh meats - then light candles - / Lm April 12 1858/ Dave,” he carved into the 1858 piece, spanning the gap between handholds.